project-ncl/gradle-manipulator/CONTRIBUTING.md

 #### Exceptions

 * Internal code may use checked exceptions such as `ManipulationException`.
-* All external invocation points cannot throw a checked exception so must use an unchecked exception (e.g. `ManipulationUncheckedException`.
+* All external invocation points cannot throw a checked exception, so they must use an unchecked exception (e.g., `ManipulationUncheckedException`).
 * The `org.gradle.api.InvalidUserDataException` can be used for configuration errors.
 * Avoid throwing `RuntimeException` ; rather, use a more explicit exception.